Aureniddev/Aurenid-Matrix-Theme/README.md

-# 💀 Aurenid World — Custom Terminal Theme
+# 💀 Aurenid World, Custom Terminal Theme

 Welcome to the official repository for **Aurenid World**, a high-tech terminal style overhaul designed for Discord via Vencord.